 - The environmental control system includes heated tubing that controls the temperature of the gas flow.
 Some accessible parts of the tubing and the humidifying column can reach temperatures of up to 50°C (122°F).
-Avoid touching the temperature-controlled parts of the system. - Do not use the instrument with hazardous substances. - If you use any substances or materials that pose a risk of infections with the instrument, it is your responsibility to apply best practices when handling these materials - If the CO2 port or the N2 port is not connected to a gas cylinder, use a blind plug (included) to close it off.
+Avoid touching the temperature-controlled parts of the system. - To prevent damage to the instrument, do not allow the gas pressure to exceed 1.2 bar (17.4 psi). - With multiple gas supplies, use the same gas pressure for each gas supply. - Do not use the instrument with hazardous substances. - If you use any substances or materials that pose a risk of infection, you are responsible for applying best practices when handling these materials. - If the CO2 port or the N2 port is not connected to a gas supply, use a blind plug (included) to close it off.